pabtomas/dotfiles/mana/doc/03_rule.md

                   depends_on:
                     - 'create.my-volume'
     ```
-    Finally Rodeo will run the `volume` rule when the `up` rule is executed.
+    Finally Mana will run the `volume` rule when the `up` rule is executed.
 This is why, we needed to make the `create.my-container` task depends on the `create.my-volume` task.
 Even if those tasks are not coming from the same rule.
 With this, we ensure that `create.my-containers` will only be executed when `create.my-volume` finished.